IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/TokenOperationsApi.md

 > TokenResponse get_token_api_key_delegated_refresh_token(grant_type, apikey, response_type, receiver_client_ids, opts)

-Create an IAM access token and delegated refresh token for a user or service ID.
+Create an IAM access token and delegated refresh token for a user or service ID

 Creates a non-opaque access token and a delegated refresh token for an API key.